timboudreau/shutesburybroadband/broadbandFaq.md

  - Interfacing with the Massachusetts Broadband Initiative (MBI) - a quasi-private organization which is providing the "middle mile" fiber-optic link to Town Hall already, to provide bandwidth for resale to consumers, and manages grants from the state to build "last mile" networks
  - Contracting a local ISP (Internet Service Provider) to manage the network

 Some of these steps can be done in parallel;  most of them cannot be done until the town can prove they will be paid for.
-A number of these steps require the town's MLP to issue formal Request for Proposals and collect bids to do the work (a few years back, the town voted to establish the necessary Municipal Light and Power entity that will function on behalf of the people).
+A number of these steps require the town's Municipal Lighting Plant (MLP) to issue a formal Request for Proposals and collect bids to do the work (a few years back, the town voted to establish the necessary Municipal Light and Power entity that will function on behalf of Shutesbury residents).

 There may be grants available from the state which can help defray the costs, but it is unlikely that they will cover the entire cost of building the network - meaning the town will likely need to raise a bond to do that work.
 The costs of the work may be recovered through subscriber fees in the future, but there are upfront costs for the labor and infrastructure.

 Part of what the broadband committee is doing is making sure we (and you!) are fully informed about our options in building the network, so that we build something that will work, last, and not cost any more than it has to.
+Any plan we adopt will be prudent financially and will minimize costs.

 ### Why Broadband